 But Austin Scales did leave us two pieces of evidence of his grasp on the requirements of our industry.
 In 1911, the upstairs room became overcrowded forcing expansion.
 He then planned and built the first multiple pen mink shed on record.
 Fur Farming in Canada 1914 shows not only the photograph which we have on page 19 but includes a fold-out page drawing of the plan and structural details.
 The man standing outside is Austin Scales.

 He wrote the first article on mink that we can find.
-It was published in the January 1915 issue of the Silver Black Fox under the heading of Mink Ranching a Profitable Business and reprinted thirty-two years later in the November 1946 issue of Canadian Silver Fox & Fur.
+It was published in the January 1915 issue of the Silver Black Fox under the heading of Mink Ranching a Profitable Business and reprinted thirty-two years later in the November, 1946 issue of Canadian Silver Fox and Fur.
 It showed a grasp of mink management details far ahead of his time.
 It will be quoted in full in the next chapter.
 One final word on Austin Scales, unlike most of his fellow ranchers, he knew fur quality.
 Reminiscing on his exploits of seventy years ago he said "I only made one serious error, I bought a shipment of Minnesota mink, and they were terrible.
 Their rough, coarse, harsh fur far outweighed their two virtues of large size and dark colour."
 This assessment would be made on many occasions by later generations of mink ranchers.

 The chapter on mink in the second edition of Fur Farming in Canada was written in 1912 with a few additions made in its revision in 1913.
 It gives a somewhat startling view of the various ranching methods in vogue at that time.
 J. Walter Jones lists the three principal systems in this fashion.
 The Natural Plan - a fenced area of some acreage in which food is provided and the mink are caught by trapping.
 The Colony Method - a single community pen in a shed with a runway to a creek.
 The Single Pen System - each mink is kept in a separate pen.